robert-laws/portfolio-project-rails-dog-daycare/README.md

 #### Bulma CSS Framework

 - [x] add bulma css to app
-- [ ] add font-awesome-rails gem to app
+- [x] add font-awesome-rails gem to app
 - [ ] configure assets/stylesheets to use bulma and font-awesome
+- [ ] update layouts/application to use bulma

 #### Navigation - Bulma Navbar

 - [ ] add html scaffolding for navbar with root route navigation link
+- [ ] add placeholder logo for navbar
 - [ ] add placehold links for pages - About, Locations, and Activities